On concentric fractal spheres and spiral shells: Introduction

 Concentric objects occur in various areas of pure and applied mathematics.
 In complex dynamics, the Fatou components of entire transcendental maps are typically of fractal boundary and converge to infinity (see for instance \cite{Baker, ComplexDyn}).
 Therefore, under a conformal inversion that keeps most geometric properties intact, the components of the map can be seen as fractals ``centered" at $0$.
 In the context of harmonic analysis, concentric Euclidean spheres are closely associated to weights of measures that lie in the important Muckenhoupt class \cite{Carlos}.
 In fact, polynomially-concentric sphere collections, i.e., unions of spheres $S_n$ centered at $0$ with radii equal to $n^{-p}$, for some $p>0$, provide one of the very few examples of bounded sets whose distance function lies in the Muckenhoupt class, for certain exponents.

 A set $S\subset \R^d$ is called a \textit{topological sphere}, if there is a homeomorphism $f:\R^d\rightarrow \R^d$ which maps the unit Euclidean sphere centered at $0$, denoted by $S(0,1)\subset \R^d$, onto $S$.
 A topological sphere can potentially be smooth, or extremely ``rough".
 A quantitative classification between the two cases is a difficult problem of many interpretations.
 As a result, it has received attention within numerous fields, such as topology, analysis on metric spaces and geometric group theory (see \cite{Bonk_QC} for a detailed survey on the topic).
-Despite such difficulties on the theoretical front, concentric topological spheres provide examples of concentric fractals that emerge in various applied areas, such as mathematical physics \cite{Concentric_phys}, \cite{concentric_phys2}, machine learning \cite{Concentric_machine}, and dynamic scaling of mathematical models \cite{Conc_eq_med-appl}.
+Despite such difficulties on the theoretical front, concentric topological spheres provide examples of concentric fractals that emerge in various applied areas, such as mathematical physics \cite{Concentric_phys}, \cite{concentric_phys2}, machine learning \cite{Concentric_machine}, mathematical models \cite{Conc_eq_med-appl}, and mathematical biology \cite{Tyson_concentric}.

 It might seem natural that very rough fractals, which are disjoint and centered at a fixed point, would have to decrease a lot in size while they approach the center.
 More specifically, in concentric topological sphere collections, where the spheres are allowed to be fractals of high fractal dimension, they need to converge to their center significantly fast in order to avoid overlaps.
 Hence, for any concentric collection of topological spheres, there are certain restrictions on either their dimension, or on how fast they accumulate around their center.
 One of our main results is addressing this phenomenon for fractal spheres, by studying certain dimension notions for the whole collection.
 For what follows, we fix an integer $d\geq 2$, and we denote by $B(0,1)\subset \R^d$ the open unit ball in $\R^d$ centered at $0$.
 We formalize the notion of concentric sphere collections in the following definition.